4.9 Star Rated , Best Family Law, Divorce, CPS, Personal Injury, and Estate Lawyers in Phoenix (Google Reviews)

 Ability to Distribute Property Exceptions

-Property that is exempt: The deceased’s living spouse is entitled to a value not to surpass $7,000 in household furnishings, appliances, vehicles, and personal property.
-If there is not a living spouse, the deceased’s children are then entitled to divide the same value.
+3. Exempt Property: The living spouse can claim up to $7,000 in household items, vehicles, and personal property.
+Without a living spouse, the deceased’s children divide this value.

 Form a Last Will in Arizona